scionproto/scion/docker/README.md

 provide a hermetic build and test environment for SCION.

-The docker image is a basic ubuntu environment, with your working tree, and all scion dependancies installed, and all SCION setup steps done (i.e. `./scion.sh topology`).
+The docker image is a basic ubuntu environment, with your working tree, and all scion dependencies installed, and all SCION setup steps done (i.e. `./scion.sh topology`).
 A full build from scratch will take 5-10mins on a fast machine with a decent net connection.
-Subsequent rebuilds are Much faster; if you haven't changed deps.sh or the dependancy list, a rebuild takes <= 15s.
+Subsequent rebuilds are Much faster; if you haven't changed deps.sh or the dependency list, a rebuild takes <= 15s.

 Before you start, make sure you have Docker installed.
 On debian-based systems: